Voices.com Reviews…MAJOR UPDATE! Why did all the top talent leave?

 In short…nothing.
-Think I’m joking?
-Listen to the interview with Voices.com CEO, David Ciccarelli.
+If you think I’m joking, listen to the interview with Voices.com CEO, David Ciccarelli.
 He was nothing more than a textbook representation of a kid caught with his hand in the cookie jar.
-With very clear and direct questions asked by Graeme Spicer from Edge Studio, David does his dead level best to dance around these issues, making it one of the most awkward interviews I’ve ever heard.
+With very clear and direct questions asked by Graeme Spicer from Edge Studio, David does his dead level best to dance around these issues.
+Warning: it’s one of the most awkward interviews I’ve ever heard.

 However, I wasn’t going to let this tell all for me, even though it really did.
 I decided to ask my own set of questions to the Director of Talent Sales at Voices.com in a recent two hour phone conversation.
 While she was very polite on the phone, the conversation ended with me ultimately receiving no satisfying answers to any of my questions.

-Before getting into that conversation, I should point out that after this interview, where major unethical practices were highlighted, the staff at Voices.com knew that changes needed to be made and did nothing.
-I was told by this employee that a lot of internal changes had been made to better the company.
-My first question was, “When do think the rest of us will see them?”
-The response only had to do with the importance of these “changes”, with no reference to what they were or why the talent isn’t seeing them.
-Internal changes are fine and they can sometimes lead to other important changes being made.
-The problem is that Voices.com has yet to admit to making any mistakes.
-So how can talents expect to see the right kind of changes when the company has to admit that those specific changes need to be made?
+I point blank asked if any changes were being made.
+This employee told me that a lot of “internal changes” had been made to better the company.
+My question to her was, “When do think the rest of us will see them?”
+Her response was all about how “important these changes are”, with no mention of what they are or why the talent isn’t seeing them.
+Internal changes can be fine, but the problem is, Voices.com has yet to admit to making any mistakes.
+So how can talents expect to see the right kind of changes when the company won’t admit those specific changes need to be made?
 I can understand some budget discrepancies here and there, but there comes a time when there are just too many coincidences happening to seem accidental.

-When asked about the drastic difference seen in client budgets from one platform to another, this Voices.com employee stated that there have been times when clients will post a job with one site, showing the usage of the voice over being strictly for internet and then right before posting to another site, they find out that the usage will actually be for National TV, which is obviously a major difference in budget.
-She informed me of a recent occasion where that happened and that situations like that could be reasons for budget discrepancies.
-My comment to her was, that would be very understandable if we saw these discrepancies going more than one way.
-However, the simple fact is, I haven’t run across a talent that has seen a Voices.com budget be higher than a budget for the same job on Voice123.
+Next, I asked about the massive difference seen in client budgets from one platform to another.
+This Voices.com employee stated that there have been times when clients will post the same job on different sites with different usage.
+For example, maybe one was listed as strictly for internet and then right before posting to another site, they find out that the usage will actually be for National TV.
+Obviously, there’s a major difference in budget.
+I responded that it would be very understandable if we saw these discrepancies going more than one way.
+However, I have yet to run across a talent that has seen a Voices.com budget be higher than a budget for the same job on another platform.

-I should also point out that in our conversation, she did say that Voices.com has a rate sheet that they stick to and that it can be viewed online.
+I should also point out that in our conversation, she did say that Voices.com has a rate sheet that they stick to.
 The truth is, it is one of the most convoluted rate sheets I have ever seen.
-Trust me, compare that to an actual non-union rate sheet and you’ll get sick to your stomach over the difference in talent fees.
+Compare that to an actual non-union rate sheet and you’ll get sick to your stomach over the difference in talent fees.
 The best and most accurate I’ve seen so far is the one found here at the Global Voice Acting Academy.
-This is definitely a great source.
+This is definitely a great source!

 So overall, I was very unsatisfied with my conversation with this Voices.com employee.
 No matter what logical questions I could ask and what evidence I had to support things I was saying, I never got what I considered to be legitimate answers.
 It just seemed to be a lot of empty responses that she was possibly given to say.
-My only reason for thinking that is because they were very characteristic of the responses that the CEO of Voices.com said in his very awkward interview.
+I assume that because they were very characteristic of the responses that the CEO said in his very awkward interview.